Morten Gamst Pedersen: I cried when I left Blackburn; I rejected big offers

-Unfortunately, except for a revival under Sam Allardyce, who Pedersen rates highly, their fortunes ebbed in later years.
+Unfortunately, except for a revival under Sam Allardyce, who Pedersen rates highly, their fortunes ebbed in the Norweigan’s later years at Ewood Park.
 The takeover by the Venky family generated some controversial decisions and far too much uncertainty.
 Relegation in 2012 brought Blackburn’s 11-year stay in the Premier League to a painful end.

 “That was one of my toughest times as a footballer because you’re seeing the club you love go down.
 With all the fans and everything, you know how much it means to you and to them.
 Of course it’s tough.
 You want to take the club back again.
 You don’t want to just leave a sinking ship.

-He stayed on for another season but a promising start to life in the Championship soon petered out and the club burned through three managers, ending with Gary Bowyer in charge on a caretaker basis for the second time.
+Pedersen stayed on for another season following relegation, but a promising start to life in the Championship soon petered out and the club burned through three managers, ending with Gary Bowyer in charge on a caretaker basis for the second time.

 That summer Pedersen was told that he would be unlikely to play often so bid a tearful goodbye to a place that meant so much and had been his home for nine years.

 “It was sad.
 That was a really tough day.
 There were a few tears rolling down my cheeks,” he recalls.

 A move to Turkey with Karabukspor ended abruptly after six months and Pedersen returned to Norway, where he fulfilled a childhood dream by winning the title and Norwegian Cup at Rosenborg.

 He rejoined Tromso in 2016 and has been in Norway ever since, but despite living more than 1000 miles away from Blackburn, Pedersen keeps track of their progress and remains in touch with many former team-mates and staff.
 He had chances to leave Rovers earlier on but decided to stay, developing strong bonds as well as making almost 350 appearances.